-Both the X-Pro2 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the X-Pro2 followed on from the Fujifilm X-Pro1.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So what is the bottom line?
 Is the Fujifilm X-Pro2 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.